 How to get an internship

 - Visit job fairs.
 Universities and large businesses will often host job fairs aimed at attracting new talent.
 These can be excellent places to make connections and find out about upcoming internships that you can apply for.
+Join Unifrog's Talent pool to start getting noticed and receiving updates on opportunities like these.

 - Search online.
 Search for professional organisations and associations related to the field you want to go into.
 They often offer information on internships and positions that might be of interest to you.
 You can also look directly at the websites for companies you think you might like to work for, to see what kinds of internship opportunities they provide.
+Unifrog's Uni & Employer library is a helpful place to start.

 - Apply speculatively.
 Not all employers advertise internship positions, but they might be open to having an intern anyway, especially if it’s part of your course and can be unpaid.
 Our guide on How to write a speculative application will give you further details on how these work.